ben-dev10/cps/README.md

 ## Setup

 This is a project bootstrapped with Vite+React.
+View the live version [here](https://www.ben-dev10.github.io/cps/).

 Use the following command to install all dependencies: